EduConnect-Digital-Solution/educonnect-frontend/README.md

 ## Live Demo

-A live version of the application is deployed here: [EduConnect Demo](https://edu-connect-five-omega.vercel.app/) *(Note: This is a placeholder link.)*
+A live version of the application is deployed here: [EduConnect Demo](https://educonnect-frontend-one.vercel.app/) *(Note: This is a Vercel Hosted link.)*

 ---